Paloma San Basilio: Decade of the 2000

 In 2006 she produced and recorded "Invierno Sur", an inward-looking album with smooth jazz and really exquisite compositions from several authors such as Armando Manzanero or Amaury Gutiérrez.
 The album featured a song based on a composition by Hans Zimmer, who transferred her the rights for "Nyah and Ethan", music that gave the name to the song as well as the album, "Invierno Sur".
 It additionally included a version of the song "Vives entre sombras" ("Livin' in the shadows") from the musical Victor/Victoria.
-The album was released in Spain on January 29, 2007, and is co-produced with RLM.
+The album was released in Spain on 29 January 2007, and is co-produced with RLM.
 It was again an innovative album due to its jazz grounds and the intimate character of many of its songs.

 In 2008 she did the "Encantados tour", accompanied by the maestro Luis Cobos, along with a symphony orchestra of more than 60 musicians.
 A DVD was released from this tour as well as a CD gathering the best moments and highlighting the "O Mio Babbino Caro", an opera song that Paloma performs easily.
 In Latin America the album was released without the DVD.

 She then toured the "PSB tour" (Piano, Sax and Bass).
 This tour included simultaneously several Spanish provinces and cities of Latin America, achieving a huge success both from the public and the critics.
 This tour began in early 2009 and ended up in 2010.
 It was a show where she reviewed her most successful songs along with international well-known songs, only followed by a piano, bass and saxophone.

 Decade of the 2010

 At the beginning of 2010 she was invited to record the theme song of an Argentinian soap opera starring by the actress Soledad Silveyra ("Secretos de Amor", which was broadcast by the Argentinian TELEFE channel).
 The song is called "Amor sin edad" and was composed by Eduardo Frigerio.

 In March 2012 she published the album "Amolap" (Paloma written backwards), whose first released song not only amazed some but cause different opinions.
 This might be claimed to the tecno music sound and the lyrics in English which state: "Love makes my world go round".
 The first single from the album was "Yo quiero volar", a sophisticated pop sound comparable to an Anglo-Saxon pop ballad.

-In June 2012 she also premiered the musical My Fair Lady that toured in several Spanish cities; ending the tour in Valencia on November 4.
-On November 22 she announced on Twitter and Facebook her last year on tour.
+In June 2012 she also premiered the musical My Fair Lady that toured in several Spanish cities; ending the tour in Valencia on 4 November.
+On 22 November she announced on Twitter and Facebook her last year on tour.